Learn more about our trip!

 WHAT IS THE COST OF THE TRIP?

-It will depend on a few factors, mainly how many people will be going and when we book our flight (the most expensive part, click here for what the 2017 flight looked like).
-Plan on a cost of $2,500 that includes flight, accommodations, food and transportation for the 8 day trip.
-This cost also factors what vacinnations, visa and a passport would cost.
+It will depend on a few factors, mainly how many people will be going and when we book our flight.
+Plan on a cost of $2,500 - $3,000 that includes flight, accommodations, food and transportation for the 8 day trip.
+This cost also factors what vaccinations, visa and a passport would cost.

 WILL THERE BE ANY FUNDRAISING FOR THE TRIP?